worthingtonjg/gamejams/index.md

 #### Download Link

 ---
-### Utah Indie Game Jam 2019 - Theme: You are What You Eat
+### Utah Indie Game Jam 2019
 Love Potion
 !(lovepotion)[images/lovepotion.png]

+The theme for this 48 hour game jam is "You are what you eat"

 A love potion goes terribly wrong turning you into a monster - can you find the ingredients to turn yourself handsome enough and marry the princess?